SBoyapati13/calorie-tracking-system/README.md

 python main.py

-Use the GUI to add meals, view your daily calorie intake, visualize your weekly calorie intake, set and track calorie goals, generate reports, and export data.
+Use the GUI to:
+- Add meals with calorie information
+- View daily meal logs
+- Visualize weekly and monthly calorie intake
+- Set and track calorie goals
+- Generate reports
+- Export data to CSV

 ## Contributing